CFP Board Investigations and Disciplinary Hearings Attorney in Manhattan

 CFP Board Investigations and Disciplinary Hearings Lawyer, Manhattan & New Jersey

-At the Law Offices of David S. Rich, LLC, we have substantial experience representing employees in the securities industry and employees in the financial services industry, who hold Certified Financial Planner (“CFP”) certification in disciplinary investigations brought by, and disciplinary hearings before, the Certified Financial Planner Board of Standards, Inc. (the “CFP Board”).
+Attorney David S. Rich has substantial experience representing CFP® professionals and executives, that is professionals holding Certified Financial Planner certification, in disciplinary investigations brought by, and disciplinary hearings before, the Certified Financial Planner Board of Standards (“CFP Board”).

 How CFP Board Notices of Investigation Arise